OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

  > **Note:** If you receive an error that indicates ASP.NET could not connect to the SQL database, please see the [SQL Server Database Connection Error Resolution document](../../SQL-DB-Connection-Error-Resolution.md) to quickly resolve the issue.

-1. When the browser loads, click the **Sign in** link in the upper right corner and login using your Office 365 credentials.
+1. When the browser loads, click the **Click here to sign in** button and login using your Office 365 administrator credentials.

 	After logging in you will be taken back to your ASP.NET MVC application.